jerilj/stats_calculator/README.md

         5. Set a seed and randomly.select the same value from a list
         6. Select N number of items from a list without a seed
         7. Select N number of items from a list with a seed
 3. CSV Reader (Folder: CSVReader)
+    1. CSVReader for Calculator test data
+    2. Table Reader for z-table and t-table
 4. CSV files (Folder: csv)
     1. CSV files for unit testing addition,subrtaction,multiplication,division,square,square root
+    2. CSV files for z-table and t-table
 5. Travis CI
     1. travis config file
     2. travis build status